kkyon/botflow/README.rst

     * **Filter** : Drop data from pipe if it does not match some condition
     * **Fork** : Duplicate data to many branches.
     * **Join** : Duplicate data to many branches, and return result to pipe.
+    * **BlockedJoin** : Wait for all branched to finish and merged the result into a tuple.

 All units (Pipe, Node, Route) communicate via queues and perform parallel computation in coroutines.
 This is abstracted so that Databot can be used with only limited knowledge of ``asyncio``.